univec-ai/postvec/web/docs/security.md

 ---
 title: Security
-description: Grants, RLS, credentials, and what the worker can see.
+description: Grants, RLS, credentials, and worker visibility.
 ---

 # Security

-## On-prem is the default story
+## On-prem operation

 Embedded mode runs the engine in the PostgreSQL launcher.
 There is no outbound embedding API and no third-party inference service.
 Text, weights and